thibaudcolas/thib.me/src/_posts/2024-02-10-django-accessibility-in-2023-and-beyond.md

 > Screenshot of the admin interface in a "Change redirect" form, in Windows high contrast mode with the "Black" theme.

-Though Contrast Themes isn’t well known, it’s a built-in feature of Windows which is essential for people with low vision.
-There is a lot of room for improvement to better support it in Django – can you spot the five issues in this screenshot?
+**Can you spot the five issues in this screenshot?** Though Contrast Themes isn’t well known, it’s a built-in feature of Windows which is essential for people with low vision.
+There is a lot of room for improvement to better support it in Django.

 ---